Lenovo Keyboard Not Working [SOLVED]

 Firstly, shut down the computer.
 Secondly, unplug the power cable and remove the battery for a moment (just remove one that you have).Thirdly, press and hold the power button for about 60 seconds.
 After that, put the battery back in and plug the power cable again.
 Restart your computer and see if the keyboard is working.

-If you don’t have time or much driver knowledge to download the correct driver, you can do it automatically with Driver Easy.
+If you don’t have the time, patience or computer skills to update the driver manually, you can do it automatically with Driver Easy.